Former Research Intern

-Ishak Mohammed is a Research Intern in the Chief Science Office (CSciO) at FHI 360.
+Ishak Mohammed was a Research Intern in the Chief Science Office (CSciO) at FHI 360.
 The CSciO works to advance the quality of science across the organization by promoting and supporting the generation and use of evidence in FHI 360’s projects and thought leadership.

 Prior to joining FHI 360, Ishak worked at the United Nation’s Green Climate Fund, headquartered in South Korea, as a Renewable Energy Analyst Intern.
 In that role, he provided analytical and content development support relevant to the organization’s result area of Energy Access and Power Generation.